lennyleadership/zhichang/content/docs/06 Writing Technique/01 Writing with Flair/Clarity/32_missinig_links.md

 It's saying that plunging exports caused a steep drop in government revenue this year.

-The sentence is trying to draw a link, basically, between two happenings, between falling exports of coal etc..

-on one hand, and lower government revenue on the other.
+The sentence is trying to draw a link, basically, between two happenings, between falling exports of coal etc.. on one hand, and lower government revenue on the other.

 Now, there is definitely a causal link between those things, as most economists will know.

 Falling exports do often cause government revenue to fall.

-But why why did they do that?
+But why? why did they do that?

-Why are those two things linked in this sentence that we have?
+Why are those two things linked? in this sentence that we have.

 That's not really spelt out.